bitmark-inc/docs/learning-bitmark/working-with-bitmarks/issuing-bitmarks.md

 <br>

-> The Bitmark-CLI supports three values for the network and identify it by `--network` argument
+> The Bitmark-CLI determines which network the command will be sent to by the global option `--network` with the following possible values
 >
 >* `bitmark`:  the live network which uses live BTC or LTC to pay for the transactions.
 >